rtoal/live-test/README.md

 A UI experiment.

-Begin by entering tests on the left side, using the Chai assertion library.
+Begin by entering tests on the left side.
+Chai is included for your assertions.

 Tests are evaluated on web workers.